OpenEvalProject/evals/manuscripts/elife-69433/v2/manuscript.md

 ## Results

-## Tmc deletion alters synapse development and maturation
+### Tmc deletion alters synapse development and maturation

 To determine whether initial ribbon formation was influenced by the presence of functional mechanosensory transduction channels, the number of CtBP2-positive puncta per IHC was quantified in five wild-type (WT) and six Tmc1Δ/Δ;Tmc2Δ/Δ mice at postnatal day 2 (P2) from cochlear regions corresponding to 8, 11.3, 16, 22.6, and 32 kHz.
 Counts of CtBP2-positive puncta were similar in both groups of mice and to those previously reported for WT C57/BL6 mice at P2 (Huang et al., 2012).
 No significant differences in counts were observed between WT and Tmc1Δ/Δ;Tmc2Δ/Δ groups across all frequency regions (Figure 1, Supplementary file 1), suggesting the initial formation of presynaptic ribbon precursors is independent of the acquisition of sensory transduction, which begins at the base at P0 and progresses tonotopically toward the apex by P4 (Lelli et al., 2009).

 ![Figure 1.](https://cdn.elifesciences.org/articles/69433/elife-69433-fig1-v2.jpg)

-**Figure 1.:** Tmc1 mice lacking sensory transduction are similar to those in wild-type (WT) mice at postnatal day 2 (P2).Δ/Δ;Tmc2Δ/Δ(A) Representative 3D projections of confocal z-stacks of P2 WT and Tmc1 (Δ/Δ;Tmc2Δ/ΔB) inner hair cells (IHCs) from the 16 kHz region.
+**Figure 1.:** (A) Representative 3D projections of confocal z-stacks of P2 WT and Tmc1Δ/Δ;Tmc2Δ/Δ (B) inner hair cells (IHCs) from the 16 kHz region.
 Scale bar: 7 µm.
 The tissue was immunostained with anti-Myosin7a (blue) and anti-CtBP2 (red).
 (C) To determine a mean number of ribbon precursors/IHC, the total number of CtBP2+ puncta from 8 to 10 IHCs was counted for each frequency region.
 Individual points represent counts from one mouse.
-Data from WT (black; n = 5) and Tmc1 (red; n = 5–6) groups are illustrated.
-Bold lines indicate mean ± SD.Δ/Δ; Tmc2Δ/ΔFigure 1—source data 1.Tmc1 mice lacking sensory transduction are similar to those in wild-type (WT) mice at postnatal day 2 (P2).Δ/Δ;Tmc2Δ/Δ
+Data from WT (black; n = 5) and Tmc1Δ/Δ; Tmc2Δ/Δ (red; n = 5–6) groups are illustrated.
+Bold lines indicate mean ± SD.

 To assess the consequences of Tmc1 and Tmc2 deletion on synaptic development, ribbon synapses were further evaluated at P7, P14, and P28 in WT and Tmc1Δ/Δ;Tmc2Δ/Δ mice.
 These three timepoints were selected to encompass events crucial to the maturation of the inner ear with P7 following acquisition and maturation of IHC sensory transduction, P14 following hearing onset in mice, and P28 reflecting the nearly mature organ of Corti and auditory function.
 For each timepoint and cochlear region, the average number of synapses per IHC was estimated by counting the total number of presynaptic CtBP2 juxtaposed to postsynaptic GluA2 puncta, divided by the number of IHCs sampled in each region (Figure 2).

 ![Figure 2.](https://cdn.elifesciences.org/articles/69433/elife-69433-fig2-v2.jpg)

-**Figure 2.:** Tmc1 mice relative to wild-type (WT) mice.Δ/Δ;Tmc2Δ/Δ(A–B) Representative image of P7 WT and Tmc1 inner hair cells (IHCs) from 16 kHz region immunostained for anti-Myosin7a (gray), anti-CtBP2 (red), and anti-GluA2 (green).
-Higher magnification images are shown below. (Δ/Δ;Tmc2Δ/ΔC–D) P28 WT and Tmc1 IHCs from 16 kHz region.
-Scale bars: 10 µm (upper) and 5 µm (lower).Δ/Δ;Tmc2Δ/Δ
+**Figure 2.:** (A–B) Representative image of P7 WT and Tmc1Δ/Δ;Tmc2Δ/Δ inner hair cells (IHCs) from 16 kHz region immunostained for anti-Myosin7a (gray), anti-CtBP2 (red), and anti-GluA2 (green).
+Higher magnification images are shown below.
+(C–D) P28 WT and Tmc1Δ/Δ;Tmc2Δ/Δ IHCs from 16 kHz region.
+Scale bars: 10 µm (upper) and 5 µm (lower).

 While ribbon counts were unaltered in P2 Tmc1Δ/Δ;Tmc2Δ/Δ mice, the lack of Tmc1 and Tmc2 resulted in elevated synapse counts at P7 across all frequency regions relative to those in WT mice (Figure 3A, Supplementary file 2A).
 There were ~43% more synapses in Tmc1Δ/Δ;Tmc2Δ/Δ mice, suggesting there may be a correlation between the developmental acquisition of sensory transduction in IHCs during the first postnatal week and the developmental increase in the number of ribbons and postsynaptic densities.
 In WT mice, ~50% of ribbon synapses are lost between the end of the first and second postnatal weeks (Sundaresan et al., 2016).
 This decrease is thought to result from pruning, refinement, and fusion of ribbons and postsynaptic densities (Michanski et al., 2019; Sundaresan et al., 2016; Wong et al., 2014; Huang et al., 2012; Sendin et al., 2007).
 Consistent with these findings, we found a 46–57% reduction in synapses counts in WT mice between P7 and P14 between 8 and 32 kHz.
 In Tmc1Δ/Δ;Tmc2Δ/Δ mice, a more drastic decrease in synapse counts was evident during the second postnatal week.
 The number of synapses decreased by 67 to 73% at P14 relative to P7 between 8 and 32 kHz (Figure 3A and B).
 As a result, synapse numbers at P14 did not differ significantly between WT and Tmc1Δ/Δ;Tmc2Δ/Δ groups except at the 32 kHz region where Tmc1Δ/Δ;Tmc2Δ/Δ mice exhibited ~27% fewer synapse counts (Figure 3B, Supplementary file 2B).

 ![Figure 3.](https://cdn.elifesciences.org/articles/69433/elife-69433-fig3-v2.jpg)

-**Figure 3.:** Tmc1 and Tmc2 and diminished at P28 in the absence of Tmc1 and Tmc2 or Tmc1 alone.(A–C) The mean number of synapses/inner hair cell (IHC) was calculated for each frequency region.
-Data from wild-type (WT) (black), Tmc1 (red), Δ/Δ;Tmc2Δ/ΔTmc1 (blue), and Δ/ΔTmc2 (dark yellow) groups are shown.
+**Figure 3.:** (A–C) The mean number of synapses/inner hair cell (IHC) was calculated for each frequency region.
+Data from wild-type (WT) (black), Tmc1Δ/Δ;Tmc2Δ/Δ (red), Tmc1Δ/Δ (blue), and Tmc2Δ/Δ (dark yellow) groups are shown.
 Individual points represent counts from one mouse.
-Temporal changes in synapse counts differed by genotype (two-way ANOVA; p < 0.001 based on two-way interaction between genotype and timepoints for all frequencies; Δ/ΔSupplementary file 3A).
+Temporal changes in synapse counts differed by genotype (two-way ANOVA; p < 0.001 based on two-way interaction between genotype and timepoints for all frequencies; Supplementary file 3A).
 However, genotype-specific trajectories of synaptic development did not vary by frequency (three-way ANOVA; p = 0.73 based on three-way interaction between group, time, frequency; Supplementary file 3A).
 Bolded lines depict mean ± SD.
 Black horizontal bars and asterisks represent statistically significant differences between group means (multiple pairwise comparisons, *p < 0.05, **p < 0.01, ***p < 0.001; p values are listed in Supplementary file 2A-C).
-Number of cochleas: 4–9 WT, 5–12 Tmc1, 4 Δ/Δ;Tmc2Δ/ΔTmc1, 4–5 Δ/ΔTmc2.Δ/ΔFigure 3—source data 1.Tmc1 and Tmc2 and diminished at P28 in the absence of Tmc1 and Tmc2 or Tmc1 alone.
+Number of cochleas: 4–9 WT, 5–12 Tmc1Δ/Δ;Tmc2Δ/Δ, 4 Tmc1Δ/Δ, 4–5 Tmc2Δ/Δ.

 Following hearing onset in WT mice, ribbon synapse counts remain stable into adulthood (Michanski et al., 2019; Huang et al., 2012).
 As expected, our WT synapse counts did not differ significantly between P14 and P28 in any of the frequency regions examined (Figure 3B and C).
 However, synapse counts were markedly decreased in P28 Tmc1Δ/Δ;Tmc2Δ/Δ mice relative to WT mice and relative to P14 Tmc1Δ/Δ;Tmc2Δ/Δ numbers at all frequencies (Figure 3C, Supplementary file 2C).
 Though synapse counts remain stable in WT mice post-hearing onset, changes in the distribution of ribbon sizes and continued reduction in the sizes of presynaptic/postsynaptic densities are observed until their full development around P34 (Payne et al., 2021).
 As with the abnormally elevated synapse counts at P7 in Tmc1Δ/Δ;Tmc2Δ/Δ mice, the rapid loss of more mature ribbon synapses further suggests a role for sensory transduction in the development of synapses.

-## Synapse counts in Tmc single knockouts differ from those of double knockouts
+### Synapse counts in Tmc single knockouts differ from those of double knockouts

 Since Tmc2 expression coincides with the developmental onset of sensory transduction in OHCs (Lelli et al., 2009; Kawashima et al., 2011) and IHCs (Pan et al., 2013) at P0 in the base and P2-P4 in the apex and is followed several days later by expression of Tmc1, we wondered whether genetic deletion of Tmc2 would cause a delay in the developmental pattern of synapse development.
 In addition, to determine whether the changes observed in Tmc1Δ/Δ;Tmc2Δ/Δ synapses were due to deletion of Tmc1, we examined synapses in single knockouts of Tmc1 or Tmc2.
 At P7 and P14, synapse counts in neither Tmc1Δ/Δ nor Tmc2Δ/Δ mice differed significantly from those of WT mice across all frequencies (Figure 3A and B, Supplementary file 2A and B), suggesting that expression of either Tmc1 or Tmc2 was sufficient for acquisition of normal synapse counts and juxtaposition of presynaptic ribbons and their postsynaptic densities.
 However, it remains possible that synaptic function and development are altered in mice lacking Tmc1, Tmc2, or both in ways that cannot be captured by immunohistochemistry and synapse counts alone.

 At P28, there was a significant deviation in the number of synapses observed between Tmc1Δ/Δ and Tmc2Δ/Δ groups.
 Synapse counts in Tmc1Δ/Δ mice were significantly reduced compared to WT mice and similar to those of Tmc1Δ/Δ;Tmc2Δ/Δ mice at all frequencies (Figure 3C, Supplementary file 2C).
 Synapse counts in Tmc2Δ/Δ mice, on the other hand, were not different from those in WT mice at any of the frequencies (Figure 3C, Supplementary file 2C).
 Thus, it appears the absence of Tmc1 specifically, in Tmc1Δ/Δ and Tmc1Δ/Δ;Tmc2Δ/Δ mice, accounts for the loss of synapses after hearing onset.

-## Tmie deletion leads to loss of synapses
+### Tmie deletion leads to loss of synapses

 While the results obtained from Tmc1Δ/Δ, Tmc2Δ/Δ, and Tmc1Δ/Δ;Tmc2Δ/Δ mice implicated a role for sensory transduction in the development and maturation of ribbon synapses, the possibility of ribbon synapses being affected by targeted deletion of Tmc1, Tmc2, or both via a mechanism unrelated to inhibition of sensory transduction remained a possibility.
 To determine whether the change in synapse counts was a specific consequence of Tmc deletion or a general consequence of the loss of sensory transduction, we investigated deletion of a different gene known to cause loss of hair cell sensory transduction.
 Synapses were counted in Spinner mice, which carry a spontaneous nonsense mutation at the Tmie locus (Tmiesr) (Mitchem et al., 2002).
 TMIE encodes transmembrane inner ear protein, which is an essential component of the transduction channel complex (Gleason et al., 2009; Shen et al., 2008; Zhao et al., 2014).
 While loss of functional TMIE in homozygous Spinner mice causes complete absence of sensory transduction (Zhao et al., 2014) and mislocalization of TMC proteins (Pacentine and Nicolson, 2019; Cunningham et al., 2020), it does not affect TMC expression (Cunningham et al., 2020).
 As shown in Figure 4A, Tmiesr synapse counts at P7 were significantly elevated compared to WT mice.
 There were no significant differences between Tmiesr and Tmc1Δ/Δ;Tmc2Δ/Δ synapse counts in any frequency region (Figure 4A, Supplementary file 4A).
 At P28, Tmiesr mice showed decreased synapse counts at all frequencies, with values that did not differ significantly from those in Tmc1Δ/Δ;Tmc2Δ/Δ mice (Figure 4B, Supplementary file 4B).
 The similarities in synapse counts in Tmc1Δ/Δ;Tmc2Δ/Δ and Tmiesr mice at P7 and P28 provide compelling evidence that the loss of normal synapse development and maturation is a consequence of the absence of sensory transduction and not disruption of a specific gene.

 ![Figure 4.](https://cdn.elifesciences.org/articles/69433/elife-69433-fig4-v2.jpg)

-**Figure 4.:** Tmc1 and Tmc2 specifically, results in the synaptic differences observed at postnatal day 7 (P7) and P28.(A–C) The mean number of synapses/inner hair cell (IHC) at each frequency region.
-Data from wild-type (WT) (black), Tmc1 (red), Δ/Δ;Tmc2Δ/ΔTmc1 (blue), Δ/ΔTmie (purple), and srTmc1 (gold) groups are shown.
-WT, BthTmc1, and Δ/ΔTmc1 data are the same as those depicted in Δ/Δ;Tmc2Δ/ΔFigure 3, reprinted here to facilitate comparison.
+**Figure 4.:** (A–C) The mean number of synapses/inner hair cell (IHC) at each frequency region.
+Data from wild-type (WT) (black), Tmc1Δ/Δ;Tmc2Δ/Δ (red), Tmc1Δ/Δ (blue), Tmiesr (purple), and Tmc1Bth (gold) groups are shown.
+WT, Tmc1Δ/Δ, and Tmc1Δ/Δ;Tmc2Δ/Δ data are the same as those depicted in Figure 3, reprinted here to facilitate comparison.
 Individual points represent counts from one mouse.
 In A and B two-way interactions between genotype and timepoints were statistically significant for all frequencies based on two-way ANOVA (p < 0.001; Supplementary file 3B), suggesting the trajectory of synaptic development varies by genotype.
 The genotype-specific trajectory of synaptic development did not vary by frequency (three-way ANOVA; p = 0.68 based on three-way interaction between genotype, timepoints, and frequency; Supplementary file 3B).
 Frequency-specific synapse counts differed by genotype in C (two-way ANOVA; p = 0.002 based on two-way interaction between genotype and frequency; Supplementary file 3B).
 Bolded lines depict mean ± SD.
 Black horizontal bars and asterisks represent statistically significant differences in group means (multiple pairwise comparisons, *p < 0.05, **p < 0.01, ***p < 0.001; exact p values listed in Supplementary file 4A-C).
-Number of cochleas: 4 WT, 5–12 Tmc1, 4 Δ/Δ;Tmc2Δ/ΔTmc1, 5–6 Δ/ΔTmie, 4–6 srTmc1.BthFigure 4—source data 1.Tmc1 and Tmc2 specifically, results in the synaptic differences observed at postnatal day 7 (P7) and P28.
+Number of cochleas: 4 WT, 5–12 Tmc1Δ/Δ;Tmc2Δ/Δ, 4 Tmc1Δ/Δ, 5–6 Tmiesr, 4–6 Tmc1Bth.

-## Altered sensory transduction permeability is inconsequential for synapses
+### Altered sensory transduction permeability is inconsequential for synapses

 To explore whether the changes in synapses were the result of calcium entry through sensory transduction channels, we performed a similar analysis in Beethoven mice with a dominant mutation in Tmc1.
 IHCs in Tmc1Bth mice (Vreugde et al., 2002) have normal sensory transduction current amplitudes, but reduced calcium permeability relative to control IHCs (Pan et al., 2013; Beurg et al., 2015; Corns et al., 2016).
 Marcotti et al., 2006 reported Tmc1Bth hair cells have normal resting potentials but altered basolateral currents, leading Pan et al., 2013 to speculate that altered calcium permeability in Tmc1Bth hair cell may have consequences for basolateral hair cell functions, perhaps including synapse development and maturation.
 No significant differences in P28 synapse counts were evident between Tmc1Bth and WT groups except in the 32 kHz region (Figure 4C, Supplementary file 4C), suggesting reduced calcium entry via sensory transduction channels does not cause a significant loss of ribbon synapses.
 However, the difference observed in the 32 kHz region suggests a tonotopic role for calcium signaling cannot be discounted.

-## Restoration of sensory transduction preserves auditory synapses
+### Restoration of sensory transduction preserves auditory synapses

 Next, we wondered whether gene therapy restoration of sensory transduction could prevent synapse loss.
 Recent inner ear gene therapy studies have demonstrated the efficacy of a novel utricle injection technique and a synthetic AAV9-PHP.B capsid for transducing nearly 100% of cochlear hair cells with high specificity (Lee et al., 2020) and restoring ABR thresholds with WT Tmc1 injected into Tmc1Δ/Δ mouse inner ears (Wu et al., 2021).
 Although AAV-mediated gene therapy for otoferlin, a synaptic protein, has demonstrated recovery of auditory synapses (Akil et al., 2019; Al-Moyed et al., 2019), the consequences of Tmc1 gene therapy on auditory synapses has not been assessed.
 To characterize the consequences of Tmc1 gene therapy on IHC synapses, 12 Tmc1Δ/Δ mice were injected at P1 with AAV9-PHP.B-Tmc1 via the utricle and ABRs/synapses were assessed at P28.